wyxpro/MatesX/README.md

 python main.py
 ```
 Then open http://localhost:8000/web/home.html to enjoy!

+## Custom Avatars

+For individual enthusiasts, we regularly provide free credits on the Matesx web application.
+This project does not offer complex underlying algorithm implementations but focuses on lightweight yet comprehensive applications.

+For developers, please refer to the[API](preview/api.md) for paid API calling methods.
+Welcome to use [matesx.cn](https://www.matesx.cn) to manage your avatars.

 ### Multi-platform Compilation (Windows, macOS, Android, Mini Program)
 Refer to the platform folder